uea-teaching/computer-vision-2022/lectures/two-view-geometry.md

 $$

 ::: notes
-finally, some properties of the essential matrix.
+Finally, some properties of the essential matrix.
 Singular - it has no inverse, and the determinant is zero.
 :::